 Over the last five years, since the beginning of the 2013, eighteen graduate students have completed their PhDs.
 Of these, three (16.7%) were hired to tenure-track jobs, seven (38.9%) accepted post-doctoral fellowships, 5 (27.8%) took non-tenure-track teaching jobs, one (5.6%) joined a think tank, one (5.6%) works for the UN, and one (5.6%) works in the private sector.

 As of November 2017, the current employment of these eighteen PhDs may be broken down as follows: six tenure-track faculty positions (33.3%), four post-doctoral fellowships (22.2%), four temporary teaching positions (22.2%), three government/UN posts (16.7%), and one private sector job (5.6%).

 Since the beginning of the 2016–2017 academic year, one (33.3%) out of three graduates is an adjunct lecturer, one (33.3%) works for the UN, and one (33.3%) works in the private sector.

 To see this data and data for the years 2008–2012, 2003–2007, and 2000–2002 in tabular form, please click on the links below.

-To see of list of all PhD recipients since the beginning of 2000 with their dissertation topic, advisor’s name, and first and current positions, click here.
+To see of list of all PhD recipients since the establishment of the department in 1927 with their dissertation topic and advisor’s name, click here.